OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 ### Generate Delta Script step

 The step to generate the delta script for the DBAs to approve has the following parameters set.
 I have a license key, so I'm using the `migrate dry run` command.
-If I did not have a license key, I'd select `info` as the command.
+If I didn't have a license key, I'd select `info` as the command.

 ![generate delta report step](generate-delta-report.png)

 ### Deploy Database Changes step

-The step to deploy the database changes from the package is virtually identical to the generate delta script step.
+The step to deploy the database changes from the package is virtually identical to the **generate delta script** step.
 The only difference is using the command `migrate` instead of `migrate dry run`.

 ![deploy database changes step](deploy-database-changes.png)